hermanhavva/decimal_dot_replacer/README.md

-# decimal_dot_replacer
-Script to change the decimal notation
+# Python script to replace dot in american decimal notation with coma